Richard-WS-Allen/Udemy-Cpp-Course/README.md

 ## Section Nineteen:

 This was a fun section, working with input and output files, and formatting output.
 I had recently done a HackerRank problem that required formatting output (specifically formatting a number as hex, and in scientific notation).
 Because I hadn't looked much into this, I had to look up the string manipulators that would accomplish this, had I waited to complete the challenge until I had done this section it would have been a breeze!
 There was four parts to the challenges of this section.
+Then we also went over stringstreams and how to use them, especially to validate inputs.
+The challenge descriptions are as follows:

 Part 1 required just formatting the output of some structs, into a table format.